 Scary Good Times

 When nighttime falls, the scares come out at Dorney Park & Wildwater Kingdom.
-Halloween Haunt (through November 2) is back with haunted mazes, scare zones, rides, haunted attractions and monsters prowling the park.
+Halloween Haunt (select nights through October 31) is back with haunted mazes, scare zones, rides, haunted attractions and monsters prowling the park.